zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/events.md

 LastMod: 2025-08-20
 ---

-# ⚡ Events in Entity Framework Extensions/n Customize bulk operations and set audit fields automatically
+# ⚡ Events Options in EF Extensions

 When working with [bulk operations](/bulk-extensions) in Entity Framework Extensions, you often need to apply **custom business logic** instead of just saving data as-is.